microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/aks/aks_mssql_arm_template_ado/_index.md

 description: >
 ---

+> **ADVISORY: An known issue affecting Azure CLI Kubernetes extensions is causing problems with automation in Jumpstart Kubernetes scenarios, data and app services scenarios, and ArcBox where the Azure CLI Kubernetes extensions are used.
+This issue will result result in incomplete or failed deployments.
+Thank you for your patience as the teams work to address the issue.**

 ## Deploy Azure SQL Managed Instance on AKS using Azure DevOps Release Pipeline

 The following README will guide you on how to use [Azure DevOps (ADO) Release pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/?view=azure-devops) to deploy a "Ready to Go" environment so you can start using Azure Arc-enabled data services on [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) cluster using [Azure ARM Template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview).